About Product Safety

 Sometimes my product doesn’t look, smell, or feel the same as it did the last time I ordered…. did you change the recipe?

 The recipe I use for each product is exactly the same each time I make it.
 I make each product in small batches by hand.
 I buy the very best ingredients from various vendors depending on the price and quality.
-Sometimes I buy Lavender from Moldova over the Lavender from the USA (some people can decipher the difference is lavender from different regions) because the quality and/or price is better.
-Sometimes the local beekeeper has better beeswax than the organic beeswax I can get from California (the color is significantly different).
+Sometimes I buy Lavender from Moldova over the Lavender from the USA (some people can decipher the difference in lavender from different regions) because the quality and/or price is better.
 Products have different textures and smells and sometimes even color depending on where it comes from.
 The ingredient properties and benefits do NOT change.
 Time of year and temperature will influence how the product arrives at your doorstep too.

-I ordered castile soap a few months ago and it was really thick and this time it wasn’t as thick.
+I ordered castile soap a few months ago and it was really thick and this time it seemed thinner.